octref/blog/2020/index.md

 Racket.
 Smalltalk.
 Icelandic.
 French.
 Russian.

+Learn,
+and teach.

-Make tools to aid my own study,
+Make tools to aid myself,
-and others'.
+and others.

 Live a frugal routine.
 Keep running.
-Keep looking for a good cup of coffee.
+Keep looking for good coffee.
+Start making coffee.

 Learn to care and love.